earthly/website/blog/_posts/2024-01-30-showboaters.md

 This example is a little over the top, but the reaction is a real thing that happens when someone first encounters code from a language using complex syntax, advanced concepts, and concise code all at once.

-This isn't just an FP thing, either.
-Here's some Go code for [leet code 2529](https://leetcode.com/problems/maximum-count-of-positive-integer-and-negative-integer/description/) :
+This isn't just an Functional Programming thing, either.
+Here's some simple to understand Go code for [leet code 2529](https://leetcode.com/problems/maximum-count-of-positive-integer-and-negative-integer/description/) :

 ~~~{.go caption="Code Report: Count Max"}
 func maximumCount(nums []int) int {